Chapter 2 : Maybe you should have waited?

 “Have you not heard of protection?” he asked slowly.

 Louis was a little offended at Horatio’s comment.
-Especially as he was looking at him like Louis was some first year, that had made his way to the dungeons for his Astronomy lesson.
+Especially as he was looking at him like Louis was some first year, which had made his way to the dungeons for his Astronomy lesson.

 “Yeah.”
 Louis scoffed, shrugging as though it was common knowledge.